gerhardx/slowIOs/README.md

 I noticed an increment in views in recent weeks, so here's the update to this issue.

 - This issue was with **Ionic 2 beta.32**
-- With the latest estable (ionic 2.3.0) is no longer an issue
+- With the latest stable (ionic 2.3.0) is no longer an issue